lueho/BRIT/docs/01_user_guide/file_export.md

 This approach is fully general and supports any number of extra parameters or filters.

-## Removing Debugging Logs

-All debugging logs related to export filtering have been removed from the codebase for production readiness.

 ---

-## Manual Testing Checklist

-- [ ] Export from a published list view (should only include published objects)
-- [ ] Export from a private list view (should only include user-owned objects)
-- [ ] Export with filter parameters (ensure filters are respected)
-- [ ] Try exporting as different users (verify security)
-- [ ] Try exporting with no matching objects (should return empty file)
-- [ ] Check file formats (CSV, XLSX)
-- [ ] Try exporting a newly registered model
+## Security and Consistency

+- The export task always reconstructs the queryset using the passed context (e.g., user ID, list type) and applies all filters, ensuring exports match what the user is allowed to see.
+- No sensitive or unnecessary data is passed to Celery.
+- If objects are deleted between export start and finish, they will simply be missing from the export (consistent with filtered list views).

 ---

+## Migrating Legacy Exports

+- If you are migrating an old export, remove any code that passes or expects lists of IDs.
+- Update your export views and tasks to use filter parameters and context instead.
+- See `notes/planning/file_export_object_workflow_plan.md` for the full rationale and migration checklist.

+---

 ## Troubleshooting
 - If you get an error about missing registry entry, make sure your model is registered in `registry_init.py`.
-- If the export file is empty, check your allowed IDs logic and filters.
+- If the export file is empty, check your filter logic and filters.
 - For permission issues, ensure the view is subclassing `GenericUserCreatedObjectExportView` and your model has `owner` and `publication_status` fields.

 ---

 ## Advanced
-- You can customize allowed ID logic by overriding `get_allowed_ids()` in your export view.
 - For very large exports, consider batching or streaming if needed (not yet implemented).

 ---